Tkinter: Frame

 In Tkinter, the Frame widget is the basic unit of organization for complex layouts.
 A frame is a rectangular area that can contain other widgets.

 Child and parent

 When any widget is created, a parent–child relationship is created.
 For example, if you place a text label inside a frame, the frame is the parent of the label.

-A minimal application
+Minimal application

-Here is a minimal Python 3 Tkinter application with one widget:
+Below is a minimal Python 3 Tkinter application with one widget: